fbraza/fbraza/README.md

 ## 👋 Hi there
 I am Faouzi from 🇫🇷.
-After almost 10 years of investigating the secret life of our immune cells I try now to build and architect useful solutions for data-related challenges.
-I like to define myself as a Data Engineer with a sniff of DevOps.
-After having worked as a consultant intern at Adaltas, I am today a Data Engineer consultant at Dataroots.
-In my spare time, I like to do sport, try to keep my coding skills sharp and do some ML and Data Analysis.
+I caught data and coding fever.

+For several years, I thought that I will become an Academic Researcher in Immunology.
+It was an appropriate goal.
+I was pretty excited by science and was passionate about our little immune cells.
+I could see them moving in my head ^_^ However after several years I kind of just felt meh.
+I wanted to learn more and something different, I was quite hooked by the black magic done on my own data by the bioinformaticians I worked with.

+And that's what happened.
+After my last postdoc, I just dedicated myself to learn how to code.
+I started with Ruby which has nothing to do with data analysis or bioinformatics.
+But the program I followed was just amazing and had permitted me to learn all the necessary fundamentals to move forward in my new career (Big up to the Launch School).
+Then I focused on Engineering and Data, entered a Master in the Data Engineering field, said "Hello" to Python, R, Java / Scala, and SQL, dive into DevOps methods, learn how to design, architect, and implement scalable and highly available data solutions both on-premise and on the cloud.
+Today, I am not seeing any immune cells in my head, just data flow!

+My specialties include "just in time" learning new skills and programming languages, problem-solving, designing, and implementing data pipelines and architectures.
+I like to define myself as a data engineer with a sniff of DevOps.
+I keep polishing my coding skills in Python and Scala through the development of personal libraries or personal data analysis projects, and I try to make my way through NodeJs and Rust ecosystems.

 I use a blog to document my learning & professional journey in the field and if you feel like you want to contact me, you can find me on [![Twitter][1.2]][1] or here on [![Github][2.2]][2].